strvcom/frontend/project-guidelines/project-setup/frameworks.md

 - Requires mental shift as some "ways" of doing React in other frameworks don't apply (network calls, form handling)
 - Requires some knowledge of backend technologies and best practices

-### Gatsby

-Gatsby is a great solution for statically generated websites that don't have a lot of content and that content doesn't change that often.
-Such websites include landing blogs, documentation websites, small e-commerce websites, among others.

-Pros

-- One of the best static-site generators
-- SEO/SMO friendly
-- great performance out of the box
-- Has tons of plugins
-- GraphQL API for pulling data
-- Uses MDX
-- Gatsby Themes
-- A built-in full toolkit of web developers, including image optimization

-Cons

-- even with incremental builds, the build time can become prohibitive when handling large amount of content
-- steep learning curve, a lot of Gatsby-specific magic

 ## Additional information